-More than 20 years after the fall of the Soviet Union, Ukraine erupted into conflict in 2014 as the country grappled with a decision to turn toward the European Union and NATO.
+More than 20 years after the fall of the Soviet Union, Ukraine erupted into conflict in 2014.
 More than 2 million people in Eastern Ukraine have fled their homes as a result of the armed conflict between Ukrainian government forces and separatist groups in the Crimean and Donbas regions of eastern Ukraine.
-An estimated 3.8 million people struggle to survive in the conflict-affected areas or as a result of their displacement.

 Caritas Ukraine - For more than 20 years, Caritas Ukraine has provided material, social, psychological and legal assistance to tens of thousands of Ukrainians in need.
 Caritas Ukraine is focused on 4 main areas: (1) Assistance to children, youth and families, (2) Healthcare, (3) Social problems of migration, (4) Work in crisis situations.
 Caritas Ukraine represents the Greek Catholic Community in Ukraine.

 Caritas SPES – Has been working in Ukraine since 1996 and represents the Roman Catholic Community in Ukraine.
 Caritas SPES operates more than 30 centers around the country meeting the needs of children, family, the elderly, and impoverished.